The City of Stillwater is a member of the American Public Works Association (APWA) and is proud to celebrate APWA

 There is also a Touch-a-Truck opportunity at the first Friday Food Trucks and Tunes event in Downtown Stillwater on Friday, May 18.

-Stillwater City Council also honored city employees with a proclamation at its regular meeting on Monday, May 15.
+Stillwater City Council also honored our public works professionals with a proclamation at its regular meeting on Monday, May 15.

 “National Public Works Week is a great opportunity to recognize the hard work and dedication of public works professionals in our community,” said Operations Field Services Supervisor Sean Eisensmith, who helped organize the week’s events.